 Spice made the headlines when users were reported in Manchester, and their zombie-like state was compared to what is seen on The Walking Dead.
 Spice is what Demi Moore had taken when, in 2011, a friend called 911, reporting that she was having “convulsions of some sort.”

-Spice is bad.
-The amount of cannabinoid present is unknown.
+The amount of cannabinoids present in spice is unknown.
 There is little safety data and possibly none at all: spice is considerably more potent than regular cannabis – as much as one hundred times so in a test tube – and it has never been tested on animals, never mind humans.

 Why people like it